pixelprotest/cozy-manager/README.md

 - base: can be a model base like `sdxl`, `sd1.5`, `sd1.0`, etc
 - optional local filename: if you want to store the model with a different name than the original filename

-to clear out disk space and remove all locally stored models:
+`cozy unload` clear out disk space and remove all locally stored models:

-`cozy unload`

-to reload all previously downloaded models:
+`cozy reload` reload all previously downloaded models

-`cozy reload`

-to list all the models in your collection:
+`cozy list` list all the models in your collection

-`cozy list`

-`cozy list --loaded` list the ones that are currently downloaded locally

-`cozy list --unloaded` list the ones that are in the collection but _not_ downloaded

-`cozy list --data` list the size of the models stored locally

-to edit the db entry for a model

-`cozy edit <id>`
-this will open a command line prompt asking you what you want to edit, it will walk you through some options:
+`cozy edit <id>` edit the db entry for a model this will open a command line prompt asking you what you want to edit, it will walk you through some options:
 - add / remove / clear tags
 - change the local filename
 - remove the model from the collection